uchexm/landing-page-/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Tv Hub] <a name="about-project"></a>
+# 📖 Tv Hub <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Tv Hub]** is a demo project illustrating a movie app.
+**Tv Hub** is a demo project illustrating a movie app.
 The app list out the movies that one can comment on it and like it.
 It loads diffrent movies eaach time the user reloads the page.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>